Delta SkyMiles® Platinum Business American Express Card Review

 When traveling for business, why not make your trip as comfortable as possible?

 Having a premium travel rewards card on hand can help.
 The combines rewards on purchases with enticing travel extras that add major value.

 Card benefits range from free checked bags and priority boarding to in-flight savings and discounts on Delta Sky Club access.

-There's a $250 annual fee.
+There's a $250 annual fee (see Rates & Fees; terms apply).
 But, if your business travel often means flying with Delta, you could easily make up for it with just the travel perks alone.